Development of the gonads: Translocation

-As the testes develops, the main portion of the lower end of the gubernaculum is carried, following the skin to which it is attached, to the bottom of this pouch.
+As the testicles develop, the main portion of the lower end of the gubernaculum is carried, following the skin to which it is attached, to the bottom of this pouch.
 Other bands are carried to the medial side of the thigh and to the perineum.
 The tube of peritoneum constituting the vaginal process projects itself downward into the inguinal canal, and emerges at the external inguinal ring, pushing before it a part of the obliquus internus and the aponeurosis of the obliquus externus, which form respectively the cremaster muscle and the external spermatic fascia.
-The vaginal process forms a gradually elongating pouch, which eventually reaches the bottom of the scrotum, and behind this pouch the testis is drawn by the growth of the body of the fetus, for the gubernaculum does not grow proportionately with the growth of other parts, and therefore the testis, being attached by the gubernaculum to the bottom of the scrotum, is prevented from rising as the body grows, and is instead drawn first into the inguinal canal and eventually into the scrotum.
+The vaginal process forms a gradually elongating pouch, which eventually reaches the bottom of the scrotum, and behind this pouch, the testicle is drawn by the growth of the body of the fetus, for the gubernaculum does not grow proportionately with the growth of other parts, and therefore the testicle, being attached by the gubernaculum to the bottom of the scrotum, is prevented from rising as the body grows, and is instead drawn first into the inguinal canal and eventually into the scrotum.
 It seems certain also that the gubernacular cord becomes shortened as development proceeds, and this assists in causing the testis to reach the bottom of the scrotum.

 Closing of connection

-By the end of the eighth month the testis has reached the scrotum, preceded by the vaginal process, which communicates by its upper extremity with the peritoneal cavity.
-Just before birth the upper part of the vaginal process, at the internal inguinal ring, usually becomes closed, and this obliteration extends gradually downward to within a short distance of the testis.
+By the end of the eighth month, the testicle has reached the scrotum, preceded by the vaginal process, which communicates by its upper extremity with the peritoneal cavity.
+Just before birth, the upper part of the vaginal process, at the internal inguinal ring, usually becomes closed, and this obliteration extends gradually downward to within a short distance of the testicle.
 The process of peritoneum surrounding the testis is now entirely cut off from the general peritoneal cavity and constitutes the tunica vaginalis.

+Male germ cells

+Male germ cells produced in the testicles can carry out special DNA repair processes that act during meiosis to repair DNA damages and to maintain the integrity of the genomes that are to be transmitted to progeny.
+These DNA repair processes include homologous recombinational repair and non-homologous end joining.